VenablesEric/Local-Image-Database/README.md

 An application that categorise and filters images on a local computer.
 You can:
-* Add folders to pull images from.
+* Add folders to pull images from (ONLY .png & .jpg files will be pulled).
 * Add many custom tags to an image.
 * Filter images with one or more tags.